jsgthb/isb-homework1/README.md

-# Information Security Basics - Homework Symmetric Cryptography
+# Information Security Basics - Homework 1

 This repository contains an implementation of the four main round transformations of the AES-128 encryption algorithm.
 The code focuses on performing a single encryption round on a 128-bit plaintext block using a modified round key.
 This project was completed as part of an assignment.
 Do not use this code in a production environment.